-COLUMBIA, SC — Banning powdered alcohol and allowing Election Day booze sales moved forward in the State House on Thursday.
+COLUMBIA, SC — Banning powdered alcohol but allowing Election Day booze sales moved forward Thursday at the State House.

-South Carolina is the last state in the nation to ban Election Day alcohol sales.
+South Carolina is the only state in the nation still to ban Election Day sales.
 Stores lose $1.1 million in sales and the state loses $105,000 in taxes by not opening on Election Day, a national liquor industry group said.

-But the Senate judiciary panel, which also approved the powdered alcohol ban, kept the Christmas Day closings as part of a compromise to win Election Day sales.
+However, the Senate Judiciary Committee subcommittee voted to keep the Christmas Day closings as part of a compromise to win Election Day sales.

-The bills will move to the full Senate judiciary committee next week before heading to the floor.
+The powdered alcohol and Election Day bills will move to the full Senate Judiciary Committee next week before heading to the Senate floor.